Backpacking the Colorado Collegiate Loop

 I’m comfortable with a bit cooler nighttime temps and think mid to late September is perfect.
 Aspen and willow leaves are changing, the few freezing nights have banished mosquitos, and most of the summer hiking crowd has diminished.

-That said, Sept 9-10 in 2020 saw a rogue early season snowstorm, dropping up to 2 feet at elevation.
+That said, there can always be a rogue early season snowstorm, dropping up to 2 feet at elevation.
 The safest season for above-freezing nighttime temps is mid-July through the end of August, and this will also be the busiest season on the trail.

 Navigation

 The trail is signed very well in most locations along the Collegiate Peaks Loop.
 The Collegiate West portion has both CT and CDT placards.
-Excellent paper maps are available, and in September 2021, we found the Guthook app up-to-date with several recent trail reroutes.
+Excellent paper maps are available, the FarOut guides phone app is up-to-date with several recent trail reroutes.
 Overall, we consider the navigation straightforward.

 Town and resupply access is quite accessible from the several paved road crossings.
 The trail does cross many more dirt Forest Service roads, some more traveled than others.
 We do not recommend using these for trail or town access as traffic is light.